Domestic Violence - Criminal Defense - PC 273.5 - Domestic Violence Lawyer in California

 Domestic Violence in California

-Domestic Violence, spousal abuse, and domestic battery are charged under California Penal Code Section 273.5.
-You cannot inflict bodily injury.
 If it results in a “traumatic condition.”
 Upon your wife or husband.
 Or, on someone you live with – a cohabitant, or a mother or father of one's child.

 The law applies to your ex-wife, ex-husband, and former cohabitant.

 This crime could be a felony.
 Also, you risk serious consequences, such as going to county jail or state prison.
-Plus, paying steep fines costing thousands of dollars.
+Plus, paying steep fines of thousands of dollars.
 Also, just being accused of abusing your spouse or significant other damages your reputation and family life.

 In 1994, Congress passed the Violence Against Women Act (VAWA).
 This Act and subsequent additions to the Act acknowledge domestic violence as a national crime and provide assistance to overburdened state and local criminal justice systems.